 We will respond via email four to six weeks after receiving your inquiry, either to decline funding or to provide instructions to submit a full proposal online.

-If your organization was a grantee under the former Education Program or the Region and Community Program, please contact a V&EC program officer before submitting your initial inquiry application.
+If your organization was a grantee under the former Education program or the Region & Communities program, please contact a V&EC program officer before submitting your initial inquiry application.

 Eligibility & Types of Support

 We provide operating and project grants to organizations in Minnesota.
 We consider capital grants only in exceptional circumstances.
 With very few exceptions, applicants must be classified by the Internal Revenue Service as tax-exempt nonprofit organizations to be eligible for a grant.

 Government entities may apply for funding for innovative projects.
 However, we generally will not fund activities that are traditionally the sole responsibility of government.

 Foundations can be most effective by concentrating their resources in a few areas.
 This means we cannot support many worthy projects outside our program interests.
 For example, we do not make grants for the following:

 - Basic social services, such as food shelves, case management, or emergency shelter